cbeneke/beneke.cc-content/pages/02.blog/01.path-to-kubernetes-nextcloud/item.md

 ## Preparations

-I am working on and with kubernetes for about a year now, and I think its an amazing software.
-Therefor it was only a logical step, that I would migrate my private infrastructure into kubernetes too.
+I am working on and with kubernetes for about a year now, and I think it's an amazing software.
+Therefore it was only a logical step, that I would migrate my private infrastructure into kubernetes too.
-As I've got some time on my hands currently, and am - by on call - required to be virtually connected all the time anyways I wanted to use the long weekend to start the long overdue server migration.
-This will be a short series of articles, what problems I encountered and if or how I solved them.
+As I've got some time on my hands currently, and am - by being oncall - required to be virtually connected all the time anyways I wanted to use the long weekend to start the long overdue server migration.
+This will be a short series of articles about what problems I encountered and if or how I solved them.

 To begin with I want to give you a short overview of the services I have to migrate:

-* nextCloud instance with about 100GiB of Data
+* a nextCloud instance with about 100GiB of data
-* mailserver
+* a mailserver
 * this blog
 * some static websites
 * some mysql databases
 * varoius redis cache servers
-* ldap server
+* a ldap server
-* nameserver
+* a (set of) nameserver(s)
 * VPN service
+* monitoring
 * various small applications

 This is a short, but for one weekend still intense list of services to migrate.
-But as I could plan the migration, I already set up a new kubernetes cluster on hetzner cloud instances and started to migrate the data of my nextcloud into amazon s3.
+But as I could plan the migration, I already set up a new kubernetes cluster on Hetzner cloud instances and started to migrate the data of my nextcloud into amazon s3.

 ## Setup of the kubernetes cluster
-The kubernetes cluster consists of 2 C21 hetzner cloud instances (2 vCPUs, 4GiB RAM, local storage) as worker- and a single C11 (1 vCPU, 2GiB RAM, local storage) as master-node.
+The kubernetes cluster consists of two CX21 Hetzner cloud instances (2 vCPUs, 4GiB RAM, local storage) as worker- and a single CX11 (1 vCPU, 2GiB RAM, local storage) as master-node.
 This setup is not HA, but that was and will never be a requirement for my private infrastructure.
 Unfortunately Hetzner does not offer two critical services, which are offered by other typical cloud provioders:

 * LBaaS
 * a private network

-Luckily I managed to set up a adequate implemenation for both services myself.
-I am currently writing up a how, which will be linked here as soon as published.
+Luckily I managed to set up a adequate implemenation for both services myself and I'm currently writing up a how to, which will be linked here as soon as published.

 As I now have a fully functional kubernetes cluster, the migration can begin!